cbebe/Checkers-AI/desktop_ai/README.md

 ## AI decision making

 - We kinda need to find a better way for our AI to decide on which moves to make

+- NVM we are sticking with minimax

+## Heuristics

+- Pawn: 5 , King: 8
+- Back row: 4, Middle Box: 3
+- Middle two rows: 1, Vulnerable: -3, Protected: 3